-According to the terms of the ESOP, the options vest and become capable of exercise in 5 tranches over a 3-year period ending on 30 June 2024, as long as the participants have remained as a director or employee up until and including the vesting date.
+According to the terms of the share options issued in 2021, the options vest and become capable of exercise in 5 tranches over a 3year period ending on 30 June 2024, as long as the participants have remained as a director or employee up until and including the vesting date.

-The original terms of the ESOP were amended and approved at a shareholders meeting held on 31 May 2022.
+The original terms of the share options issued in 2021 were amended and approved at a shareholders meeting held on 31 May 2022.
 In addition to extending the vesting period by another year to 30 June 2025, the following changes were made: